One approved Personal Flotation Device

-Note: A personal floatation device or lifejacket kept on board a human-powered pleasure craft, operated in whitewater must be inherently buoyant.
+Note: A personal flotation device or lifejacket kept on board a human-powered pleasure craft, operated in whitewater must be inherently buoyant.

 Note: Flares are not required for a pleasure craft that: